Ilona has gardened actively for most of her life and has been a writer and webmaster online since 1998. Homeschooled all 10 of her children.

 Red-bellied woodpeckers, cardinals, nuthatches, chickadees, creepers, kinglets, and wrens all enjoy a block of suet.

-Attractive Birds of the Midwest & What They Eat
+Attractive Birds of the Midwest and What They Eat

 yards, parks, forest edges